 Moreover, mixing it with the quintessential grenadilla body makes this the perfect blend of classic tones and bold adventures every musician dreams of.

 If you want a piccolo with Pearl’s build quality and a new sonic dimension to explore, this is a must-try before you buy.

-Yamaha is a brand that has become a synonym with high performance, obsessive attention to detail, and impeccable craftsmanship.
+Yamaha is a brand that has become synonymous with high performance, obsessive attention to detail, and impeccable craftsmanship.
 This can be said about their fastest motorbike, state-of-the-art silent instruments, luxurious pianos, drum kits, and, of course, wind instruments.

 Indeed, Yamaha is a rare case of a brand that excels in every category of its vast product line.
 As a result of this relentless commitment to excellence and well over 100 years of experience, every piccolo leaving the Yamaha factory is ready to make history.
 If you haven’t already, give Yamaha a chance before you buy.

 This piccolo made of maintenance-free ABS resin sounds so close to wood that it would take professional ears to discover the difference.
 Therefore, it is a great choice for students and amateur musicians looking for a good-sounding piccolo that can take the beating of the college years and still offer a warm tone.

 Finally, the silver headjoint and keys round up a great combo for the musician on a budget or student.

 George Bundy was the manager of Selmer USA for decades.
 During his years at Selmer, one of the biggest wind instrument companies in the world, he learned every secret of the trade.